natedemaagd/LandCover/Function documentation/README gls_spatial.md

 ### 1. Starting data

 #### 1.1 If you already have a `data.frame`
 Easy!
-Skip to the next section below where we run the regressions
+Skip to section 2 below where we run the regressions

 #### 1.2 If you are starting with `raster`s
 If you start with `raster`s instead of a `data.frame`, you'll need to convert and merge them into a `data.frame` for the function to work.
 Suppose you have four rasters, `raster_terrain`, `raster_landcover`, `raster_temp`, and `raster_rain`.
 Below is the code to convert the `data.frame` above into rasters if you'd like to use rasters with the same data (that is, this doesn't usually have to be done.
 I'm creating the rasters from the data above).